 (i) Registered in Singapore OR have significant business operations in Singapore

-(iii) Less than SGD$15 Million in annual sales turnover
+(ii) Less than SGD$100 Million in annual sales turnover

-(v) Minimum of 30% local ordinary shareholding [This requirement (v) applies only for purposes of the post-programme funding opportunity]
+(iv) Minimum of 30% local ordinary shareholding [This requirement (iv) applies only for purposes of the post-programme funding opportunity]

 Please note the above focus areas and criteria shall be determined and can be amended from time to time by the Organiser and Partner in its absolute discretion.

-c) Current employees, past employees, apprentices, trainees, interns, agents, officers or directors of the Organiser, its affiliates of Shell Group (including joint ventures), Global Partner, Local Delivery Partner and Partner are not eligible to participate in the Programme.
+c) Current employees, past employees, apprentices, trainees, interns, agents, officers or directors of the Organiser, or any other companies within the Shell Group (including joint ventures), Delivery Partner and Partner are not eligible to participate in the Programme.

-e) For the avoidance of doubt, Participants who do not declare that they are in the process of being recruited for a job, apprenticeship, traineeship, or internship by the Shell Group (including joint ventures), Global Partner, Local Delivery Partner and the Partner will be automatically disqualified if their employment, apprenticeship, traineeship or internship commences any time during the Programme Period.
+e) For the avoidance of doubt, Participants who do not declare that they are in the process of being recruited for a job, apprenticeship, traineeship, or internship by any company within the Shell Group (including joint ventures), Delivery Partner and the Partner will be automatically disqualified if their employment, apprenticeship, traineeship or internship commences any time during the Programme Period.

 f) Participants are not entitled to enter the Programme if they are resident in a country or jurisdiction where the Programme may breach any law or regulation.
 Where this applies, the Organiser’s invitation to enter the Programme in Singapore is withdrawn.

-g) By participating in the Programme, Participants confirm that there are no Government Officials in their Start-up Entity, definition of Government Official (GO) as follows:
+g) By participating in the Programme, Participants confirm that there are no Government Officials in or involved in their Start-up Entity, definition of Government Official (GO) as follows: